Amazon SQS Source Connector for Confluent Platform¶

 you may want to reduce this to a lower number.

-Install the SQS Source Connector¶
+Install the SQS Source connector¶

-You can install this connector by using the Confluent Hub client installation instructions or by manually downloading the ZIP file.
+You can install this connector by using the confluent connect plugin install command, or by manually downloading the ZIP file.

 Prerequisites¶

-You must install the connector on every machine where Connect will run.
+- You must install the connector on every machine where Connect will run.

-This is installed by default with Confluent Enterprise.
+- An installation of the Confluent Hub Client.
+Note that this is installed by default with Confluent Enterprise.

-An install of the latest (
+- An installation of the latest (

 latest

-) connector version.To install the
+) connector version.

-connector version, navigate to your Confluent Platform installation directory and run the following command:confluent-hub install confluentinc/kafka-connect-sqs:latest
+connector version, navigate to your Confluent Platform

-You can install a specific version by replacing
+You can install a specific version by replacing latest

-with a version number as shown in the following example:confluent-hub install confluentinc/kafka-connect-sqs:1.2.4
+number as shown in the following example:

 Install the connector manually¶